 The cabin is accessible by car in the summer.
 During the spring (from March 31st through May 15th) the road to the cabin is closed to motorized vehicle traffic.
 Be prepared to hike or bike 12 miles to the cabin during this period.
 During winter months the access road is infrequently plowed, so be prepared with a four wheel drive, high clearance vehicle or to ski up to 12 miles to the cabin.
 The final mile on the Maxey Cabin Road is not plowed during the winter and guests should come prepared to ski or snowshoe the final distance to the cabin.

 Diamond Butte Lookout

-Diamond Butte cabin is a active fire lookout on the Gallatin – Custer National Forest.
+Diamond Butte cabin is an active fire lookout on the Gallatin – Custer National Forest.
 In the summer it is used to spot fires, but September — May, you can rent it out.
-It is way out there in eastern Montana, about an hour drive from Ashland.
+It is way out there in eastern Montana, about an hour’s drive from Ashland.

 There is a twin bed and a double futon.
 It’s possible to request a cot from the Forest Service to sleep more people, but it’s a tiny space — so you wouldn’t be able to move around much with a cot in there.

 There isn’t water or electricity and nowhere nearby to gather water, so bring your own.
 The cabin has a propane cook stove with oven, propane lights, propane heater, and a few cooking and eating utensils (as always, I suggest bringing anything you will really want, like a sharp knife.)
 There is also a table and chair.